 I'm a first-time homebuyer.
 How do I get started?

 First of all, CONGRATULATIONS!
 You are about to start one of the most exciting stages of your life: the home-buying process!
 Now let's be real...it feels like a LOT.
 There is so much information out there and I am passionate about educating first time homebuyer's so they can get into the home of their dreams!
-While home-buying isn't a one-size-fits-all process, here are two steps to get you started:
+While home-buying isn't a one-size-fits-all process, here is a general step by step:

-2. Find an Agent that is the best fit for you.
-I hope it's me of course, but obviously I want you to make the best decision for you and your family!
+1. Find an Agent that is the best fit for you.
+I hope it's me of course, but obviously I want you to make the best decision for you!
 Interview some agents and see how each of us could help you through the process.
 (Also: Buyer's Agents are paid their commission by the Seller so if you are a Buyer it is no extra charge to have an Agent help you through the process!...yep you heard that right!)

 What is my current home worth?

 I would love to help you stay informed about the market and provide you with a free comparative market analysis for your home!
 Fill out this form and I would be happy to get that to you ASAP!

 I am renting.
 Should I use a Real Estate agent?

 It depends!
 You absolutely can & I hope to work with you soon, but as with most things in Real Estate, this is also not a one-size-fits all answer.
 Here are some factors to consider when deciding whether or not to go with an agent: